Skip to main content

 9–12 Months Before Intake

-Prepare for UCAT, English testing, personal statement and UCAS.
+Prepare for UCAT, English testing, the three UCAS personal statement responses and the rest of your UCAS application.

 Do not wait for your UCAT result before researching universities.
 Your UCAT score should refine your choices, not start your planning.